Lednerb/bilberry-hugo-theme/README.md

 If you want to add [MathJAX](https://www.mathjax.org) markup support, set parameter `enable_mathjax` option to `true` in your site's config file.

+## Custom 404 site
+If you want to customize your 404 site, copy the `themes/bilberry-hugo-theme/layouts/404.html` to your local `layouts/404.html` and edit the file.

+You can quickly change the message and / or the icon class for example.
+Otherwise, you can replace the whole content with your 404 site markup.

 ## Custom Post Types
 If you want to add a custom post type to change the icon in the bubble on the left column you can simply create those as you wish.